© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maes y Crug round barrow is a scheduled monument protected by Cadw under reference CM328.
 View the official record →

-Maes y Crug is a round barrow situated in Carmarthenshire, Wales, dating to the Bronze Age.
+Maes y Crug is a round barrow located in Carmarthenshire, Wales, and represents a funerary monument of the Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM328.

 Maes y Crug round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maes y Crug round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM328.